 There must be clear division and distinction for various zones in the workspace.
 For example, if you store flammable items, a restricted zone should be reserved for them, and make sure workers are aware of its hazards.

 Aside from proper labeling and demarcation, you should have enough emergency exits in the warehouse.
-Mark the safest routes to those exits so everyone can access them without difficulty in case of an emergency or unfortunate situation.
+Mark the safest routes with emergency lighting to those exits so everyone can access them without difficulty in case of an emergency or unfortunate situation.

 4. Provide Enough Right-Of-Way For Forklifts